ujeong1/LLM-SocialMedia-Causality-WWW2026/README.md

 This repository provides ground-truth causal graphs for selected U.S. hurricanes, constructed using the Impact Chain concept, and validated through NOAA expert reports.

 ---
-## Background: Impact Chain Framework
+## Disaster Impact Chain Framework

 The **Impact Chain framework** is a standardized approach for analyzing cause–effect relationships in climate-related hazards.
 Introduced in the *Vulnerability Sourcebook* (Zebisch et al., 2021) and extended by Pittore et al. (2023) for multi-hazard exposure modeling, it describes how environmental drivers lead to hazards, exposure, and impacts.